Intel to make audio/visual gear chips for Panasonic under contract

-SAN FRANCISCO, July 7 (Reuters) - Intel Corp said on Monday it would make chips for Panasonic for the audio- and visual-equipment markets, the latest expansion of Intel’s contract manufacturing business in the face of slow personal computer sales.
+SAN FRANCISCO (Reuters) - Intel Corp said on Monday it would make chips for Panasonic for the audio- and visual-equipment markets, the latest expansion of Intel’s contract manufacturing business in the face of slow personal computer sales.

 With Intel far behind rivals in making chips for smartphones and tablets, the US chipmaker has said it wants to expand its contract manufacturing business, which currently contributes little to its overall revenue.